IntersectMBO/plutus/docs/plutus-core/Erasure-Merklisation.md

 an `Int`.
 I've implemented two name-erasure functions: one which replaces all of the strings with the empty string, and one which discards annotations and identifier strings, essentially leaving just an integer.
-Annotations are discarded in names, but not in general AST nodes, because they'll be useful for Merklisation.
+Annotations are discarded in names but not in general AST nodes because they'll be useful for Merklisation there.

 ###### De Bruijn indices
 There's some existing code for converting names into de Bruijn indices